 Nap is very important for children; it needs to be a relaxed enjoyable experience in order for children to feel comfortable and secure.
-Rigid, uptight and stress in staff is easily picked up by the
+Rigid, uptight and stress in staff is easily picked up by the children.
+It is important to establish and follow a naptime routine that is consistent and predictable for the children.
+This routine should include:

-- Turn off one set of lights in the room - Ask all children to take washroom turns, do diaper changes and wash hands - Turn on some relaxing music at a low volume - Have all children lay on their beds. - A staff member should visit each child, encourage them to lay still to rest their bodies so they can grow and cover them with their blanket - A staff should sit with children offer to rub their backs and help them to relax

-Once children are asleep make certain they are covered and monitor them on a regular basis.
+- Turn off one set of lights in the room - Ask all children to take washroom turns, do diaper changes and wash hands - Turn on some relaxing music at a low volume - Have all children lay on their beds. - A staff member should visit each child, encourage them to lay still to rest their bodies so they can grow and cover them with their blanket - A staff should sit with children offer to rub their backs and help them to relax - Once children are asleep make certain they are covered and monitor them on a regular basis.